Window Terminology Guide: Key Terms to Know

 Sep 11, 2025

-Shopping for new windows is an exciting opportunity to enhance your home’s style, comfort, and energy efficiency.
+Shopping for new windows in Cincinnati or Dayton is an exciting opportunity to enhance your home’s style, comfort, and energy efficiency.
 But if you’ve ever found yourself overwhelmed by technical language during the process, you’re not alone.
 The industry has its own vocabulary, and understanding these words can make the entire window replacement experience smoother and less confusing.

 This window terminology guide breaks down the most important window terms to know before beginning your project.
 With these definitions, you’ll feel more confident when discussing options with contractors, comparing products, or reviewing installation details.